 Children and adults flock to them during the festive season to work out the copious amounts of panettone and hot chocolate that had been consumed at Christmas.

-You will easily find an ice rink or several in all Northern Italian towns and cities like Milan, Bardolino, Lazise, Cittadella, Turin and even Venice.
+You will easily find an ice rink or several in all Northern Italian towns and cities like Milan (click on the link for a list with information about ice rinks in the city), Bardolino, Lazise, Cittadella, Turin and even Venice.

 You can hire skates and then pay by the hour for some excellent winter fun and exercise in the middle of a historical square surrounded by beautiful Italian architecture.